Abiodun Musa Aibinu: Early life and education

 Abiodun Musa Aibinu was born in Lagos, Nigeria but he is a native of Ibadan, Oyo State.
-He earned his National Diploma in Electrical and Electronics Engineering in 1995 rom The Polytechnic of Ibadan.
-He bagged his Bachelor of Science degree from Obafemi Awolowo University.
+He earned his National Diploma in Electrical and Electronics Engineering in 1995 from The Polytechnic of Ibadan.
+He was awarded his Bachelor of Science degree from Obafemi Awolowo University.
 He received his Master of Science in Engineering at Blekinge Tekniska Hogskola in 2006.
 He specializes in mechanics, robotics and automation engineering.
-He received his PhD in Engineering in Mechanic, robotic and automation from International Islamic University of Malaysia in 2010.
+He completed his Engineering PhD in Mechanic, robotic and automation from International Islamic University of Malaysia in 2010.

 Chieftaincy titles

 On 31 July 2023, the Olubadan of Ibadan, Mahood Olalekan Balogun, conferred the chieftaincy title of Mogaji Aikulola-Aibinuomo family to Aibinu.
 The investiture took place at the Olubadan Palace, Itutaliba, Ibadan, and was attended by Olubadan-in-Council members and dignitaries.
 The title of Mogaji represents the headship of a large family and holds significant importance in Olubadan Chieftaincy Matters.